KelsyT/KelsyT.github.io/Botany/How To Find And Name New Plant Species - Julie Kierstead - CNPS Redbud YT.md

 Julie describes field biologists finding a sample they thought was weird in a particular group, and then sending it off to a guru within academia.
 Perhaps the guru describes it, hands it off to a graduate student, publishes it with the field biologist (perhaps a florist in this case), or dismissing it as unremarkable much to field biologists dismay.

 Recently floristic work was seen as unfashionable, dismissed with "oh you're just a naturalist", the real botanist being the one doing systematic work, preferably with molecular tools.
-According to Julie this stigma is vanishing as of late, leading to symbiosis between floristics and systematicsthese two specializations thank to
+According to Julie this stigma is vanishing as of late, leading to symbiosis between floristics and systematics, as well as ecology thank to the efforts of [[Naomi Fraga]] of the [[California Botanical Garden Claremont|California Botanical Garden/Claremont]] (formerly Rancho Santa Ana)